torianne02/100-days-of-code/r2-log.md

 Today I spent over an hour researching and writing my blog post about ES6 concepts, `let` and `const`.
 I took all of my previously written code for the article and tested it in repl.it.
 I finished the post and it will go live tomorrow.

 [Breaking Down ES6: let and const](https://dev.to/torianne02/breaking-down-es6-let-and-const-1al6)

+### R2D48
+My blog post went live and I'm really proud of it!
+I spent the day today preparing for an hour long pair-programming technical interview.
+I learned the concepts of a Set in Ruby and practiced using it.
+I had the interview, which was in Java.
+The interviewer wrote the code while I discussed what we should be writing.
+I also started refactoring my fiance's code for his chrome extension.
+The repo is private, or else I'd share it here.